-If you are not a runner you might never have considered that pain experienced in your legs, knees, ankles or feet often comes directly from the muscles and stands to feel better after a targeted massage.
+If you are not an athlete you might never have considered that pain or dysfunction experienced in your legs, knees, ankles or feet could come directly from the muscles and that this issue could feel better after a targeted massage.

-The picture below shows some sample trigger points and their common referral patterns:
+The picture below shows some sample trigger points and their common referral pain patterns:

-Pain in the thigh can come from trigger points in multiple places: the thigh, gluteus, abdominal, hip, or even lower back muscles.
-Trigger points close to the hip in the upper thigh muscles can even refer pain to deep inside the pelvis.
+On the other hand, trigger points close to the hip in the upper thigh muscles can refer pain to deep inside the pelvis.

 Many people are surprised at how many muscles and ligaments are attached to the knee alone.
 Muscles of the thigh that are stiff, tight or weak can make the proper use of the knee difficult and painful.